The new Oreshnik missile, announced by Russia on November 21, 2024, has quickly become the center of international attention.

 The Oreshnik missile was first used in combat on November 21, 2024, attacking a Ukrainian defense facility in the Dnepropetrovsk region.

-Mr Putin said the attack was in response to Kiev's use of long-range missiles, such as the US ATACMS and the British Storm Shadow, to strike deep into Russian territory.
+Mr. Putin said that the attack was in response to Kiev's use of long-range missiles, such as the US ATACMS and the UK Storm Shadow, to strike deep into Russian territory.

-"The regional conflict in Ukraine has elements of a global nature," Mr Putin said, stressing the broader implications of Western involvement.
+"The regional conflict in Ukraine has had global elements," Putin said, stressing the broader impact of Western involvement.

-After successful testing and first use of the new weapon, Russia announced mass production of the system.
+After a successful test and the first use of the new weapon, Russia announced the mass production of this system.

-Mr Putin confirmed that the missiles would be included in Russia's Strategic Missile Forces, becoming a key part of Russia's long-term military strategy, with the potential for widespread deployment in the coming months.
+Mr. Putin confirmed that the missiles will be included in the Russian Strategic missile Forces, becoming an important part of Russia's long-term military strategy, with the potential for widespread deployment in the coming months.

 Global impact and strategic importance

 The Oreshnik missile has the potential to change the dynamics of the Ukrainian conflict.
-According to General Sergei Karakayev, head of Russia's Strategic Missile Forces, the Oreshnik "can strike targets across Europe."
-This makes the missile not only a powerful weapon in the Ukrainian conflict, but also one that could have broader geopolitical implications if tensions escalate further.
+According to General Sergei Karakayev, head of Russia's Strategic missile Forces, the Oreshnik "can strike targets across Europe".
+This makes the missile not only a powerful weapon in the Ukrainian conflict but also one that could have broader geopolitical impact if tensions escalate further.

-The new missile's precision and destructive power mean it could be used to target critical infrastructure in hostile countries.
-In Mr Putin's view, the missile gives Russia a technological edge that no other country can currently match.
+The new missile's accuracy and destructive power mean it could be used to target critical infrastructure in hostile countries.
+In Mr. Putin's view, the missile gives Russia a technological advantage that no other country can currently match.

 The Oreshnik missile has caused alarm in the West, worrying NATO members, as it is the first time such a system has been used and much remains unknown about the missile.